Complaining about a decision we have made

 In the course of its work, the Charity Commission takes a wide range of decisions.
 Those decisions range from whether or not to register an organisation as a charity, through decisions made in the course of providing advice, guidance and support to charitable organisations in England and Wales, to decisions about how we deal with cases of suspected abuse or maladministration.

-Where we agree to conduct a Decision Review, the process will usually be conducted within a maximum of 3 months.
-The process is managed by the Litigation and Review Team (LART) within the Commission’s Legal Services.
+Where we agree to conduct a decision review, the process will usually be conducted within a maximum of 3 months.
+The process is managed by the Litigation and Review Team within the Commission’s Legal Services.
 The decision you receive following the decision review process is the Commission's final decision.

-If you would like to request a review of our response to your request for information under the Freedom of Information Act or Data Protection Act please read our guidance ‘Dissatisfied with the Commission’s decision regarding a Freedom of Information Act or Subject Access Request: How can we help you?’ to see if that procedure is appropriate for you.
+If you would like to request a review of our response to your request for information under the Freedom of Information Act or Data Protection Act please read:

 How to ask us to review a decision